Fostering more human futures by changing the way we design and implement technology

 We are focused on fostering the kind of dialogue needed to determine how design strategies and methods are used to bring new technologies, services, and strategic platforms into being.
 Our role is to help others change the nature of the conversation and guide the development of more strategically innovative, ethical, sustainable, and human-centric solutions.

-The Institute for Human Futures is an independent, global network of scholars and industry thought-leaders incubated by Idea Couture that is devoted to innovative approaches for developing a more human-centric futures for us all.
+The Institute for Human Futures is an independent, global network of scholars and industry thought-leaders incubated by Idris Mootee and Dr Paul Hartley.
+It is a noncommercial entity solely devoted to innovative approaches for developing a more human-centric futures for us all.
 We bring bright minds from the social sciences, natural sciences, design, the arts, and business together to provide a strong perspective on how our future should be humanized as much as it is technologicized.
 We develop human-centric alternatives to outdated models and foster collaboration and debate to create a better future for all.

 We currently have two active research programmes.